Lepton Private Higgs and the discrete group \Sigma(81): Lepton masses and TeV-scale seesaw

 Thus upon writing $\phi_\al^0 = \tfrac{1}{\sqrt2}v_\al\,e^{\,i\ta_\al}+...$ and rephasing the charged lepton fields, the charged leptons obtain masses

 Given the common Yukawa coupling across the three generations, we have

-Thus with $y_\ell \sim 1$ the charged lepton masses are determined by the vacuum expectation values of their associated lepton-Higgs VEV. \\\\ Before proceeding further, we should comment that the coupling $y_\ell$ depends on energy scale $\mu$, and is defined in Eq.~(\ref{eq:lepton Yukawa interactions}) at a $\sig$-invariant scale $\M$.
+Thus with $y_\ell \sim 1$ the charged lepton masses are determined by the vacuum expectation values of their associated lepton-Higgs fields. \\\\ Before proceeding further, we should comment that the coupling $y_\ell$ depends on energy scale $\mu$, and is defined in Eq.~(\ref{eq:lepton Yukawa interactions}) at a $\sig$-invariant scale $\M$.
 To compute observables at low energy, we should use the renormalization group (RG) to find that the flavor-independent coupling $y_\ell(\mu)$ splits into three distinct effective couplings, $y_e^{\text{eff}}(\mu)$, $y_\mu^{\text{eff}}(\mu)$, and $y_\tau^{\text{eff}}(\mu)$, at scales $\mu \ll m_e \ll m_\mu \ll m_\tau$.
 In practice, since there are no superheavy scales in our model, these effects are small\footnote{ Since flavor changing interactions are small, the dominant loop correction to the $\ell_\al \phi_\al \bar e_\al$ vertex comes solely from the lepton $\al$ circulating in the loop.
 For large Yukawa couplings, the gauge contributions are subleading, and we estimate the 1-loop beta function as $\mu\, dy_\ell/d\mu \approx a\,y_\ell^3/(4\pi)^2$, with $a > 0$.
 The Yukawa couplings remain independent of lepton flavor at low energy up to corrections of $O(10^{-2})$ if $y_\ell(\M) \approx 1$.
-For smaller values of $y_\ell(\M)$, the running is negligible.} even for Yukawa couplings $y_\ell(\M)\approx 1$. \\\\ Let $\phi_W = (\phi_W^0,\phi_W^-) \sim (2,-\half)$ be a Higgs doublet that does not transform under any flavor symmetry.
+For smaller values of $y_\ell(\M)$, the running is negligible.} even for Yukawa couplings $y_\ell(\M)\approx 1$. \\\\ Let us now introduce another Higgs doublet,

+which does not transform under any flavor symmetry.
 This $W$-Higgs provides the dominant contribution to the mass of the $W^\pm$ bosons:

 where $v_{\text{other}}$ denotes the contributions of the non-$W$ Higgs VEVs.
 The $Z$ obtains a mass $m_Z = m_W/\cos\ta_W$, just as in the SM.
 So far this is the same as in the original Private Higgs model for leptons\footnote{In that model the role of $\phi_W$ is played by a top-Higgs $\phi_t$.}, but with the additional constraint $y_e = y_\mu = y_\tau \equiv y_\ell$. \\\\ For the neutrino sector, introduce an SM-singlet antineutrino field $N \sim (1,0)$ and another Higgs doublet $\phi_\nu = (\phi_\nu^+,\phi_\nu^0) \sim (2,+\half)$, each of which is also to transform as a 3 under $\sig$.
 Just as for the charged leptons, the $\sig$-invariant Yukawa interactions for the neutrinos are diagonal in flavor and have a flavor-independent coupling: